Provision Citrix ADC instances

 Management VLAN settings

 Typically, the Management Service and the management address (NSIP) of the VPX instance are in the same subnetwork, and communication is over a management interface.
-However, if the Management Service and the instance are in different subnetworks, you have to specify a VLAN ID at the time of provisioning a VPX instance, so that the instance can be reached over the network when it starts.
-If your deployment requires that the NSIP not be accessible through any interface other than the one selected at the time of provisioning the VPX instance, select the NSVLAN option.
+However, if the Management Service and the instance are in different subnetworks, you have to specify a VLAN ID at the time of provisioning a VPX instance.
+This ID is required so that the instance can be reached over the network when it starts.
+If your deployment requires that the NSIP is accessible only by the interface selected at the time of provisioning the VPX instance, select the NSVLAN option.

-Citrix recommends that you do not select NSVLAN.
-You cannot change this setting after you have provisioned the Citrix ADC instance.
+If NSVLAN option is selected, you cannot change this setting after you have provisioned the Citrix ADC instance.

 - HA heartbeats are sent only on the interfaces that are part of the NSVLAN.